BSDExabio/OpenMM-on-Summit/README.md

 # Make sure to activate conda environment
 conda activate openmm

-# Run a simtk provided script testing the installation.
+# Run a openmm provided script testing the installation.
-python -m simtk.testInstallation
+python -m openmm.testInstallation

 # Should return something like this: